-A maximum of 20 credits may be taken online or as distance learning courses from a regionally accredited institution.
-Because of the widely varying quality of online courses, they require approval by a student's advisor and the department chair in the subject area.
+Because of the widely varying quality of online courses, non-Gordon online courses require approval by a student's advisor and the department chair in the subject area.
 A minimum cumulative GPA of 3.0 is required.
 Freshmen are not eligible; seniors must complete online/distance work before the start of their final semester.
 Other restrictions apply.
 See Graduation Requirements.